Type and hit enter

-The Economic Community of West African States (ECOWAS), having identified common natural phenomena which impede food production in the sub region (like floods, droughts, the spread of pests, livestock diseases, among others), has found it expedient to coordinate efforts among its member nations, to strengthen food system risk management in the sub region.
-The programme’s development objective is to increase preparedness against food insecurity and build resilience of food systems in participating countries.
+The Economic Community of West African States (ECOWAS) and the World Bank Group, having identified common natural and social phenomena which impede food production and distribution in the sub region (like floods, droughts, the spread of pests, livestock diseases, pandemics and civil wars), have found it expedient to coordinate efforts among its member nations to strengthen food system risk management in the sub region.
+This is being carried out across the region, through the West Africa Food System Resilience Programme (FSRP).
+The programme’s development objective is “to increase preparedness against food insecurity and build resilience of food systems in participating countries”.
+Participating countries include Ghana, Togo, Burkina Faso, Mali, Niger, Chad, Sierra Leone, and Senegal.

-In line with this, FSRP, which is being implemented in Ghana through the Ministry of Agriculture, will roll out a combination of adaptive, innovative and sustainable interventions, that will arm vulnerable households, families, farmers and communities, to withstand uncertainty and shocks in food production and supply in the sub-region.
-Under the regional arrangement, Ghana is focusing on Rice, Maize, Soyabean and Poultry.
+In line with this, FSRP, which in Ghana is being driven through the Ministry of Food & Agriculture, is rolling out a combination of adaptive, innovative and sustainable interventions to arm vulnerable households, families, farmers and communities to withstand uncertainty and shocks in food production and distribution in the sub-region.
+FSRP Ghana is focusing primarily on the intensified production, marketing and consumption of wholesome Rice, Maize, Broiler Poultry, Soyabeans and Tomatoes.

 The Government of Ghana (GoG) through the Ministry of Food and Agriculture (MoFA) in collaboration with the Economic Community of West African States (ECOWAS) intend to participate in the second phase of the West Africa Food System Resilience Programme (FSRP2) under the World Bank Multi-Phase Programmatic Approach (MPA) to strengthen regional food system risk management, improve the sustainability of the productive base in targeted areas and to develop regional agricultural markets.
 The FSRP2 will contribute to enhancing the capacity of vulnerable households, families, communities, and food systems within the country to face uncertainty and the risk of shocks; to withstand and respond effectively to shocks; as well as to recover and adapt in a sustainable manner.